finos/rune-dsl/README.md

 **One important application of the Rosetta DSL concerns regulatory reporting**.
 While many financial institutions share the same reporting obligations, they usually implement their logic in slightly different ways because of siloed technology approaches.
 This exposes firms to non-compliance risk and fines and degrades the quality and comparability of the data that regulators collect.

-Instead, Rosetta empowers many contributors within firms to take part in interpreting and codifying reporting rules, without the risk of loss-in-translation once they get implemented in IT systems.
+Instead, Rosetta empowers many users within firms to take part in interpreting and codifying reporting rules, without the risk of loss-in-translation once they get implemented in IT systems.
 The language itself is designed to be human-readable, so that domain experts without programming experience (e.g. operations or compliance professionals) can write fully functional regulatory logic directly – a bit like in Excel.

 ## Rosetta DSL Components